Robyn011/HTML_CSS/README.md

 ### Form Fundamentals
 ![Figure_76_Working_with_forms](https://github.com/user-attachments/assets/d2697fcd-2c77-450b-9a9b-279b5871e9e4)

 - they have been an essetial part of the web for a long time.
-They are used for various tasks like logging into websiites, making purchases, conducting searches, and adding content.
+They are used for various tasks like logging into websites, making purchases, conducting searches, and adding content.
 - It is important to use semantic form elements in HTML instead of divs ad spans because it allows us to leverage the built-in power of the browser.
 Therefore we avoid wasting time and effort trying to recreate functionalities that already exist in the browser.
 - By using HTML form elements, we ensure that it will be compatible with all devices and input/output hardware, even those we may not be familiar with.
 - creating a form:
 1. we start with the form element( informs the browser about the presence of a form using opening and closing tags)
-- in the newsletter sighnup form, tthere will be two fields:
+- in the newsletter sighnup form, there will be two fields:
 1. Name: Use the input element to provide places for users to input their name
 2. Email: Use the input element to provide places for users to input their email
 - These field names can be turned into labels using the label element.